 Some products have age restrictions or other identification requirements that must be managed during the transaction experience.
 A customized checkout that accommodates age-restricted products will ensure customers are happy and all government requirements are met.
 Here are some restricted products optimizations to consider for checkout:

 Handle Age verification

-Liquor, tobacco, cannabis, and any form of adult entertainment often require age verification to ensure minors are not being exposed to certain products.
+Liquor, tobacco, cbd, and adult entertainment often require verification to ensure minors are not being exposed to age-restricted products.
 When selling restricted items, be sure to follow any government mandated age or ID verification and consider integrating requirements for using a third party check or ID.

 Optimizing checkout with a reliable age verification system shouldn’t hamper the shopping experience or hinder the customer in any way.
 If customers are forced to enter unnecessary information or are relocated to a third party page, it could lead to cart abandonment.